rathdebi/MLOps_End_to_End/README.md

 # MLOps_End_to_End
 machine learning project lifecycle---

-Many a times , very oftern once after tarining a model , the obvious ask would be to make it production ready..
+It is prudent practice that once after training a model , the obvious ask would be to make it production ready..

 a typical deployment example:-